MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut01_reference.rst

 You can now press :guilabel:`File` -> :guilabel:`Save selected Layer(s)`.
 In the dialog, change the :guilabel:`Files of type` to  :guilabel:`Box Manager`.
 Next choose a path a filename like :guilabel:`coords.tloc`.
 Make sure that the file ending is :file:`.tloc`.

-Finally to convert the .tloc file into .coords you need to run
+To convert the :file:`.tloc` file into :file:`.coords` you need to run

 .. prompt:: bash $